 - Inability to upload photos and videos from the camera roll folder.

 - Users’ inability to access SkyDrive from the SkyDrive app and file picker.

 - The inability of Windows Store apps to access SkyDrive using the WinRT API.

 Should you wish to reverse the changes, simply select Not Configured.
 After its done, all your apps and features will start functioning again, and the SkyDrive folder will appear once again in File Explorer.

 Using Registry Editor

-If your version of Windows does not have the Group Policy Editor, you can use the Registry Editor to disable SkyDrive integration in Windows 8.1 Type regedit in Start Search, right-click on the result and select Run as Administrator.
+If your version of Windows does not have the Group Policy Editor, you can use the Registry Editor to disable OneDrive integration.
+Type regedit in Start Search, right-click on the result and select Run as Administrator.
 Now create the following key, if it does not already exist: